petr-nazarov/bunorepo/README.md

 ## Labels:
 The logic of labels tries to follow this lable documentation https://github.com/ManageIQ/guides/blob/master/labels.md (Kudos!)

+## Doppler
+Eather run doppler login in project root dirrectory or export DOPPLER_TOKEN in your sh.
+The repo assumes you have a doppler configured with the porject name "bunorepo".
+Change it to your project name in package.json files
+Github Actions requre DOPPLER_TOKEN to be set in the repository secrets

 # Components
  - `check-dependency-version-consistency` Check that all the repos require the same versions of packages.